koblihar/koblihar/README.md

 ## I'm 16 years old student studying at SSPS

--  I’m currently JavaScript and Unity Engine
+-  I’m currently learning JavaScript and Unity Engine
 -  2022 Goals: I would like to expand my knowledge in programming (JS) to a higher level.

 <br />